fizban99/RRunner/README.rst

 Tips
 ====================================

-1. Start with the default template and rename it as needed, placing it in an ./r subfolder
+1. Start with the default template and rename it as needed, placing it in an "r" subfolder of the folder where your Excel file is located.
-2. Copy excelhelper.r to the ./r folder
+2. Copy excelhelper.r to the "r" folder created in step 1.
 3. Write the piece of code in VBA what will call your script first to get some data in the tmp folder before coding your R script.
 Remember to open the R Console.
 Although the execution will timeout, the export of the required ranges will be performed.
 4. Once you have the data in the tmp folder, create your script with RStudio modifying the file of step 1.
 5. Test your script in RStudio first commenting out the rm(list=ls()) to be able to see the content of the variables at the end of the execution.